 HBA Airport is located in Cambridge, 17 km northeast of Hobart.
 It can be reached indirectly via B31 Richmond Road, running into A3 Tasman Hwy, which direct exits (Strachan Street) to the Airport.
 (Motorway A3 runs west , via the bridge over Derwent River, to Hobart City.

-With one runway and an estimated 2 million passengersa year, Hobart International Airport is hub to Skytraders (serving Antarctica-Casey Station) and is served by a number of domestic & international airlines offering direct and connecting flights to all points of the globe.
+With one runway and 2.3 million passengers in 2016, Hobart International Airport is hub to Skytraders (serving Antarctica-Casey Station) and is served by a number of domestic & international airlines offering direct and connecting flights to all points of the globe.

 To the right of the Departures lounge is the Qantas Club and a separate area for Qantas & JetStar arrivals.

-To the left of the check-in area is an Information desk, Virgin Arrivals area, and International Departures.
+To the left of the check-in area is an Information desk, Virgin & Tiger Arrivals area, and International Departures.

 Shops and cafes are mainly in the center.